Klong Plu Waterfall, located inland in the Klong Prao beach area on the west coast of Koh Chang, is the principal waterfall on the island.

-Klong Plu Waterfall comes under the auspices of the National Park, so an entrance fee is charged, 200bt for adults, 100bt for kids, Thais at 40bt and 20bt respectively.
-If you are in the waterfall mood, you can use this ticket, provided it is on the same day, to visit the east coast Than Mayom Waterfall as well.
+Klong Plu Waterfall falls under the auspices of the National Park, so you pay an entrance fee of 200bt for adults, 100bt for kids.
+Thais pay 40bt and 20bt respectively.
+Provided it is on the same day, you can use this ticket to visit the east coast Than Mayom Waterfall as well.

-Once paid up, there’s an old visitor centre on the right hand side and behind it, steps disappearing off into the forest, the start of a well designed 30 minute nature trail set up a few years ago by the Park Rangers.
-Unfortunately, the trail is now frequently closed, perhaps due to the access it gives to the very top of the waterfall, a fabulous but very dangerous vantage point.
+Behind the old visitor centre on the right hand side, the steps disappearing off into the forest marked the start of a well designed 30 minute nature trail.
+Unfortunately, this had to be shut down as it also gave access to the very top of Klong Plu waterfall, a fabulous but very dangerous vantage point.

-The waterfall itself, though, is straight on from the ticket booth, about 1,000 metres down an uneven, but hardly taxing path, complete with rest stops.
-It’s all certainly walkable by kids and oldies alike and the addition of various slightly incomprehensible potted nature guides along the way are a fun touch.
+The waterfall itself is 1000 metres straight on from the ticket booth down an uneven path, which comes complete with rest stops.
+Oldies and kids can manage the walk without too much fuss.
+Look out too for various potted nature guides along the way, a fun touch.

 Please click on an image and use the arrows to scroll through the gallery